XervoIO/demeteorizer/README.md

     $ cd /path/to/meteor/app
     $ demeteorizer [options]

-    --version             print demeteorizer version and exit
+    --version             print demeteorizer version and exit.
     --output, -o          output directory for converted app.
 Defaults to ./.demeteorized.
     --node_version, -n    version of node to override minimum node version variable.
 Defaults to 0.10.22.
     --release, -r         sets the Meteor version.
 Defaults to latest installed.
-    --tarball, -t         creates a tarball instead of a directory as output
+    --tarball, -t         tarball path.
+If specified creates a tar.gz of demeteorized application instead of directory.

 ## Examples
 Convert the Meteor app in the current directory and output to ./.demeteorized